Transferring Coursework to A-State

 A Transfer Coursework Review form must be completed in order for transfer work completed while on a first suspension to be reviewed.

 If you have completed more than 13 transferrable hours and transfer to A-State directly from an ASU degree center A-State will waive the application fee.
-Fill out the fee waiver form and return it to the Office of Admissions, Records and Registration.
+Fill out the fee waiver form and return it to the Office of the Registrar.